 To help or not to help? - boaters assisting other boaters - basic docking tips are common sense

-In the San Juan's, you will either #1, already be at the dock with your boat, or #2, coming at the dock with your boat.
-All the other skippers are in the same situation.
+In the San Juans, you will either #1, already be at the dock with your boat, or #2, coming at the dock with your boat. #3, Leaving the dock with a job well done smile.

 The runabout or daysailer or forty footer all have windage and current issues, and when it is crunch time, things happen fast.